Urchmaney/ruby_enumerable/README.md

 # Enumerables (Custom)
-Replicating enumerable methods of ruby language
+Replicating enumerable methods of ruby language just to understand the language.

 Used:
 - Ruby